vishalbakshi/portfolio-llm/QA.md

 ---

-29. You've built extensive evaluation frameworks.
+**Question:** You've built extensive evaluation frameworks.
 In a product context, success is more than just academic benchmarks.
-For your TinyScale Lab project, if you were to turn that into a real product, what would be your 'North Star' metric?
+For your TinyScaleLab project, if you were to turn that into a real product, what would be your 'North Star' metric?
 It can't be a technical metric like perplexity or accuracy alone.
 How would you measure whether your 'tiny models' are actually delivering value to users in the real world?

+**Answer:** My current TinyScaleLab evals measure abstract capabilities like grammar and reasoning, not direct user value.
+To productize it, the North Star metric must measure whether the model helps a user achieve their specific goal.
+Here are two examples:

+First, for a simple product like a bedtime story app, the goal is user satisfaction.
+The North Star metric would be a "Successful Story Score," a combined metric of the model correctly using all user-provided parameters (theme, characters, story length) and a high user-generated rating (e.g., thumbs up/down, comments).

+Second, for a more complex product like the `financial_phrasebank` sentiment classification I've experimented with, the user's goal is to make a better investment decision.
+The North Star metric wouldn't be expert agreement (which is how the dataset was curated), but "Decision Confidence."
+We could measure this through one-question surveys asking the user, "How much did this sentiment analysis increase your confidence in making an investment decision?"

 ## User: Asking Out-of-Scope Questions